 - Colorado Heritage, issue for March/April 2015, in conjunction with History Colorado’s “El Movimiento” exhibit.

-- Enduring Legacies: Ethnic Histories and Cultures of the Colorado Borderlands (University Press of Colorado, 2011).
+- Enduring Legacies: Ethnic Histories and Cultures of Colorado (University Press of Colorado, 2011).

 - El Pueblo History Museum: A Capsule History and Guide.
 (Colorado Historical Society, 2006).